 All of which raises an interesting (and distinctly first world) dilemma for iPhone 7 owners looking to upgrade.
 When you bought your last phone, it was the top dog.
-But do you need to splash the cash on an iPhone 11 Pro or even an iPhone 11 when the iPhone SE (2020) exists?
+But do you need to splash the cash on an iPhone 12 Pro or an iPhone 11 Pro when the iPhone SE (2020) exists?

 There’s only one thing for it.
 It’s time to pitch the iPhone SE (2020) and the iPhone 7 against one another to see where the two phones intersect and where they differ.
 Is Apple’s newest phone a worthwhile upgrade?